TeachBooks/he-staff/book/some_content/HR/Hiring/PhDPostDocs/1PreparationPhase.md

 <!-- Later we can add a link in the paragraph above to the internal budget explanation -->

-For first-time vacancy holders it is recommended to meet with both the Department Secretary and the HR Advisor to discuss the practicalities of the hiring process.
+For first-time vacancy holders it is recommended to meet with both the Department Secretary to discuss the practicalities of the hiring process.

 Once the financial check is complete, you may proceed to the next step